 Amidst the headstones and the grass of St. Mary’s garden, beside the path that runs past the church, there’s a particular gravestone that you may have walked past dozens of time before without pausing to give it even a passing glance.
 I, for one, certainly have.
-But if you might, you will find the below poem, marking the grave of one Thomas Port.
-Port’s story – or rather, the story of his death – is an interesting piece of local, and in some ways national, history.
+But if you might, you will find the below poem, marking the grave of one Thomas Port., and in some ways national, history.

 In the early August of 1838, Thomas Port, whilst working as a guard on the London to Birmingham railway, was on board one the trains that ran this railway, and, as the train made for Harrow, Port himself was making his way through the train, passing through the carriages, checking each ticket as he did.

 This was Thomas Port’s particular job as a guard – carrying out ticket checks to ensure that first and second class passengers were seated in the correct areas of the train.
 It perhaps doesn’t seem the most noteworthy of occupations, but it was while carrying out this task that Port met his sudden end.

 He was crossing between the carriages when it happened.
 One slip of a foot, some two miles outside of Harrow, was all it that it took.
 Tripping and falling, Thomas Port found himself in an instant on the tracks beneath him, the train which was travelling at some 30mph now above, rolling on.

 As was reported in the coroner’s inquisition held the following Saturday (and anyone who doesn’t like gory details will probably want to skip this bit), Port’s foot at this stage slipped in between the wheels of the train, resulting in, as the wheels passed over and over, his legs being slowly dragged in, inch by inch crushing them – one as far as the knee, the other above.

 Bright rose the morn and vig’rous’ rose poor Port.